Thuringia: Etymology and symbols

 The name Thuringia or Thüringen derives from the Germanic tribe Thuringii, who emerged during the Migration Period.
 Their origin is largely unknown.
 An older theory claims that they were successors of the Hermunduri, but later research rejected the idea.
 Other historians argue that the Thuringians were allies of the Huns, came to central Europe together with them, and lived before in what is Galicia today.
 Publius Flavius Vegetius Renatus first mentioned the Thuringii around 400; during that period, the Thuringii were famous for their excellent horses.

 The Thuringian Realm existed until after 531.
 The Landgraviate of Thuringia was the largest state in the region, persisting between 1131 and 1247.
 Afterwards the state known as Thuringia ceased to exist; nevertheless the term commonly described the region between the Harz mountains in the north, the White Elster river in the east, the Franconian Forest in the south and the Werra river in the west.
 After the Treaty of Leipzig, Thuringia had its own dynasty again, the Ernestine Wettins.
 Their various lands formed the State of Thuringia, founded in 1920, together with some other small principalities.
 The Prussian territories around Erfurt, Mühlhausen and Nordhausen joined Thuringia in 1945.

 The coat of arms of Thuringia shows the lion of the Ludowingian Landgraves of 12th-century origin.
 The eight stars around it represent the eight former states which formed Thuringia.
 The flag of Thuringia is a white-red bicolor, derived from the white and red stripes of the Ludowingian lion.
 The coat of arms and flag of Hesse are quite similar to the Thuringian ones, since they are also derived from the Ludowingian symbols.

+During the 15th century, additional coat of arms for the Count Palatine of Thuringia (Pfalzgraf von Thüringen) was created in order to strengthen positions of Thuringian landgraves from the House of Wettin in regions between their Thuringian and Saxon domains, thus leading to the inclusion of Thuringian-palatine symbols into the Wettin coats of arms.

 Symbols of Thuringia in popular culture are the Bratwurst and the Forest, because a large amount of the territory is forested.